 It certainly has been a dark month here in Toronto.
 As reported on yesterday evening’s newscast, during the past 26 days, or for most of January, we’ve only seen 12 hours of sunshine in total, when the average for the same period is 72 hours.
+Although daylight hours are short, it’s usually relatively sunny and snowy at this time of year, but this year it’s been overcast and snow free.

 So, to commemorate this unusual month of gloominess, here are some shots I’ve taken recently.